ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/groups/fields.rst

        | {"data": [{"type": "Escalate", "user": {"id": 8}}]}
    * - dueDate
      - The date and time when the Task is due
-     - Date
+     - DateTime
      - FALSE
      - TRUE
      - "2021-04-30T00:00:00Z"
    * - escalationDate
      - The date and time when the Task should be escalated
-     - String
+     - DateTime
      - FALSE
      - TRUE
      - "2021-04-30T00:00:00Z"
    * - reminderDate
      - The date and time when a reminder about the Task will be sent
-     - String
+     - DateTime
      - FALSE
      - TRUE
      - "2021-04-30T00:00:00Z"